 3.1 Unpacking eSASS4DR1 and CALDB4DR1

 After downloading the eSASS4DR1 package, you must move the file to an installation folder (/<my eSASS path>/) and extract the content.
-You achieve this by executing the following command:
+Extract it using the following command:

 The eSASS4DR1 contains two subfolders: eSASS and external.

 Similarly, the CALDB4DR1 can be extracted in a location of your preference.
-This exact CALDB location must be given as a parameter in the installation process (see below)
+This exact CALDB path must be specified as a parameter during the installation process (see below).

 3.2 External libraries

-Note: The other software packages provided in the external directory will be built automatically.
+Note: All other software packages in the external directory will be built automatically during installation.

 HEALPix configuration